-If you’ve ever spent any time in the backcountry either hiking or camping, you likely already know that using cell networks to stay in contact isn’t always reliable.
-This can make communication with the rest of your party — let alone friends and family back home — a real challenge.
-For those adventurous few who truly do go to the ends of the Earth, a satellite phone overcomes these challenges.
+If you’ve ever spent any time in the backcountry either hiking or camping, you know that using cell networks to stay in contact isn’t always a reliable option.
+This can make communication with the rest of your group — let alone friends and family back home — a real challenge.
+For those adventurous few who literally do go to the ends of the Earth, a satellite phone overcomes these challenges.
 But for the rest of us, good old-fashioned two-way radios (aka walkie-talkies) remain an efficient and affordable option for off-grid communications.
 Thankfully, there are hundreds of models to choose from, most of which won’t break the bank.
 Here are five of the best walkie-talkies currently available.

 Cobra CXT 1035R FLT ($100)